 – Fall of the Roman Empire (476 AD)

-The Roman Empire at its greatest extent under the rule of Trajan.
+The Roman Empire to its greatest extent under the rule of Trajan.